Skip to content

 # Parameters

 The only required parameter for a `more_like_this` query is `like`.
 The rest of the parameters have default values but allow fine-tuning.
-Parameters fall into three main categories:
+Parameters fall into the following main categories.

 View workflow job for this annotation